4 MIN WATCH

-How To Write A Vision Statement (& Why That Isn’t Enough)
+How To Write A Vision Statement: Your Go-to Guide

 A vision statement alone is not enough.
 Find out how to write one and how to make it actionable.

-Below, we’ve outlined six critical best practices for how to write a vision statement—and more importantly, what you should do with your vision statement once it’s complete.
+But it’s never too late to develop a vision statement, and we’re here to help you get started.
+Below, we’ve outlined six steps for how to write a vision statement—and, more importantly, what to do with your vision statement once it’s complete.

 Imagine a future world in which your business is competing well in or dominating the market.
 What does that world look like?
 Can you get there?
 For example, if you want to double your company’s profit in five years, what would that entail?
 Would you be in a different geographic area?
 Would you sell different products or services?
 Would you become a strategic partner with your clients rather than a third party vendor?
 This “world” is where your vision statement should live.